Skip to content

 The system automatically filters which fields can be used in each column based on data type compatibility:

-• Text columns can show: text, numbers, select field values, etc.
+• Text columns can show: text, numbers, dropdown field values, etc.

 • Some columns are designed for specific data types and will only show compatible fields